andthattoo/ollama-workflows/docs/workflow.md

 Utilizes duckduckgo to search the web.
 Doesn't require an API key.

 #### Scrape tools

+`jina`

+Jina utilizies [Reader API](https://jina.ai/reader/ ) by Jina. **This can work with or without paid API keys.** Has higher rates when used with API.
+It searches the internet, yielding well formatted results.

 `browserless`

 [Browserless](https://www.browserless.io/) offers a docker image that runs a headless browser to help scraping.
 Renders dynamic webpages.
 To use, you need to run a browserless image. **It doesn't require a paid service yet you need to make up a token and use it in your .env file.**